Orthodontic Information

 relation between orthodontics and mouth breathing

 Humans normally breathe through the nose when the mouth is closed.
-When one cannot normally breathe through the nose, he/she is exposed to many problems such as malocclusions and maxillofacial deformities.
+In scenario’s where you cannot naturally breathe through the nose, he/she is exposed to many problems such as malocclusions and maxillofacial deformities.
 Mouth breathing narrows the maxilla and causes problems with the alignment of teeth and the growth of jaws.
-The relationship between orthodontics and mouth breathing is of special importance in such cases because of the elimination of all complications of mouth breathing by orthodontic treatments.
+The relationship between orthodontics and mouth breathing is important due to the elimination of all complications of mouth breathing by orthodontic treatments.

 Visiting an orthodontist to treat mouth breathing

-People who breathe through the mouth usually open their mouths slightly.
-Because of the oral complications of mouth breathing, such individuals are recommended to visit an orthodontist to treat any possible oral or dental problems using orthodontic treatments.
-Despite the treatment of mouth breathing by an otorhinolaryngologist, its complications that affect the structure and health of jaws and teeth should be treated by an experienced orthodontist.
+People who breathe through the mouth often open their mouths slightly.
+Such individuals are recommended to visit an orthodontist to treat any possible oral or dental problems using orthodontic treatments.
+Despite the treatment of mouth breathing by an otorhinolaryngologist, its complications affect the structure and health of a person’s natural jaws and teeth.
+Furthermore, they should be treated by an experienced orthodontist.

 Mouth breathing complications

-Mouth breathing not treated at the right time in childhood can cause malocclusions, impede the growth of teeth, and deform the face in adulthood.
+Mouth breathing not treated at the right time in childhood can cause malocclusions, impede the growth of teeth, and deform the face during adulthood.

 It is, therefore, necessary to first control the risk factors of such abnormalities to prevent their progression.
-The advanced cases of such abnormalities can be controlled by orthodontic treatments to improve the skeletal growth of the face and jaws.
+Orthodontic treatments can control the advanced cases of such abnormalities to improve the skeletal growth of the face and jaws.

 How do orthodontics and mouth breathing relate to each other